Stanzin7/TrekQuest/README.md

 # TrekQuest API 🌍

-TrekQuest is a robust backend API for travel enthusiasts.
+TrekQuest is robust backend API for travel enthusiasts.
 Whether you're looking to find popular tours, want to create new exciting adventures, or are eager to collaborate and embark on a journey with like-minded strangers, **TrekQuest** has got you covered.
 Our primary goal is to ensure your adventurous endeavors are backed with robust functionality and top-notch safety features.

 ## 🚀 Features
 - **Discover Tours:** Dive into a curated list of popular tours and find your next adventure.